 It’s said that Rome is Italy’s heart and Naples is its soul.
-And maybe this soul comes from the fact that Naples is one of Europe’s poorer cities.
-It also gets the reputation of being dirty, rough round the edges, and a bit seedy thanks to its strong presence of organized crime.
-But it’s also cheap and has it’s own charming character.
+And while Naples has the reputation of being rough around the edges, it’s also very affordable and has its own charming character.
 If nothing else, it serves as a home base for people wanting to visit Pompeii and eat great pizza.

 - Transportation: €1.50